|

 Dame will engaged in observing the transit and I am trying to arrange to utilize

+our old telescope in some way to commemorate the occasion.
 The two previous transits were on December 9, 1874 and December 6, 1882.
 They

 occurred early during the history of our University and our telescope.
 While